ericpatey/edgemiddle/README.md

 When run in Vercel, the client receives `sonos: "rocks"`, but not the `etag`.

+## Modifying of `ETag` header set by middleware when the middleware augments the request.

+> This one may be uninteresting since it's a bizarre scenario

 Perform `curl --location 'https://<<host>>/brokenEtag'`

 The middleware for this route will augment the response with the same two headers.